transloadit/uppy/website/src/docs/thumbnail-generator.md

 category: 'Miscellaneous'
 ---

 `@uppy/thumbnail-generator` generates proportional thumbnails (file previews) for images that are added to Uppy.
-It then creates a string with a local preview url (via `URL.createObjectURL(blob)`) and sets it to `file.preview`. `thumbnail:generated` event is also emitted, see below for details.

 This plugin is included by default with the [Dashboard](/docs/dashboard), so you don’t have to include it manually.
 But it is useful if you are not using the Dashboard and want to display image previews in your custom UI.